KeliLanguage/doc/specification/section-5-declarations.md

 ### 5.4.2 Unions

-Tag by themselves are not useful unless they are associated with a union.
+Tags by themselves are not useful unless they are associated with a union.
 A union can be created using the following grammar:

 > [_unionId_](section-5-declarations.md#5-1-constant-declarations) `=` ****`choice` ****{ `.` [_tagDecl_](section-5-declarations.md#5-4-1-tag)  }